appsmithorg/appsmith-docs/website/docs/getting-started/setup/installation-guides/kubernetes/migrate-k8s.md

+---
+description: Follow the steps in the guide to migrate the multi-container Kubernetes Appsmith installation to Single Container Helm chart installation.

+---
-# Migrate from multi-container setup (k8s)
+# Migrate from Multi Container to Single Container

-Appsmith is now supported on Helm and this guide will help you migrate the deployment on Kubernetes, running on the old stack (multiple pods/containers), to the Helm chart (with single container).

-This guide will work properly on the default Kubernetes installation with following resources:
+ Migrating from a multi-container Kubernetes installation to a single-container Helm deployment can provide several benefits, including easier management and increased efficiency.
+You can make the transition and migrate your Appsmith deployment from the old stack (multiple pods/containers) Kubernetes to Helm chart(single container).
+The guide below covers the steps to help you successfully migrate to the Helm chart and works well with the default Kubernetes installation.

+Use the `kubectl get all` command to review the default Kubernetes installation resources.
+You can see the output similar to the one shown below:

 ```
 ➜ kubectl get all